 Nonna had seven daughters, and somehow passed on her incredible knowledge of food and cooking to all of them, including my mother who left Italy at 15 and married my father in Scotland after just turning 16!

-This recipe for pickled eggplant/aubergines seems to be the equivalent to an American home cook making cole slaw without a recipe, or a British home cook making a trifle sans directions.
-It’s just something every Italian knew how to make years ago, and is one of the things Nonna always made, and it is insanely delicious.
+This recipe for pickled eggplant/aubergines seems to be the equivalent to an American home cook making cole slaw without a recipe.
+Or a British home cook making a trifle sans directions.
+It’s just something every Italian knew how to make years ago.
+It is one of the things my Nonna always made, and, to me, it is insanely delicious.

 I actually dislike eggplant prepared any other way, with the possible exception of a very well made eggplant parmigiana!
-I used to get teased at school for bringing pickled eggplant sandwiches in my lunchbox, but I truly didn’t care because I knew those kids eating the horrific school meals, like dried up hamburgers and Twinkies were the ones who were missing out!
+When I was in elementary and high school, I used to be teased for bringing pickled eggplant sandwiches in my lunchbox/bag.
+However, I truly didn’t care because I knew those kids eating the horrific school meals, not me.
+They were eating dried up hamburgers and Twinkies and consequently, I felt sorry for them.

 Disclaimer: one word of caution if you are going to make this: apparently botulism is a risk when preparing garlic in oil.
 Although we’ve never been sick ourselves, or anyone in our family (and I will continue to make this), I just want to share this: http://www.livestrong.com/article/485148-eating-raw-garlic-botulism/ It’s probably the vinegar in the recipe which is one of the things recommended to avoid botulism, as well as refrigerating the pickles when finished.
 If you have any concern, omit the garlic.

 - 3-5 long, thin and shiny eggplants/aubergines (see photo above)